Apollo 8: Launch and trans-lunar injection

 Once the vehicle reached Earth orbit, both the crew and Houston flight controllers spent the next 2 hours and 38 minutes checking that the spacecraft was in proper working order and ready for TLI.
 The proper operation of the S-IVB third stage of the rocket was crucial, and in the last uncrewed test, it had failed to reignite for this burn.
 Collins was the first CAPCOM on duty, and at 2 hours, 27 minutes and 22 seconds after launch he radioed, "Apollo 8.
 You are Go for TLI."
 This communication meant that Mission Control had given official permission for Apollo 8 to go to the Moon.
 The S-IVB engine ignited on time and performed the TLI burn perfectly.
 Over the next five minutes, the spacecraft's speed increased from 7600 to 10800 m/s.

-After the S-IVB had placed the mission on course for the Moon, the command and service modules (CSM), the remaining Apollo 8 spacecraft, separated from it.
+After the S-IVB had placed the mission on course for the Moon, the command and service module (CSM), the remaining Apollo 8 spacecraft, separated from it.
 The crew then rotated the spacecraft to take photographs of the spent stage and then practiced flying in formation with it.
 As the crew rotated the spacecraft, they had their first views of the Earth as they moved away from it—this marked the first time humans had viewed the whole Earth at once.
 Borman became worried that the S-IVB was staying too close to the CSM and suggested to Mission Control that the crew perform a separation maneuver.
 Mission Control first suggested pointing the spacecraft towards Earth and using the small reaction control system (RCS) thrusters on the service module (SM) to add 1.1 ft/s to their velocity away from the Earth, but Borman did not want to lose sight of the S-IVB.
 After discussion, the crew and Mission Control decided to burn in the Earth direction to increase speed, but at 7.7 ft/s instead.
 The time needed to prepare and perform the additional burn put the crew an hour behind their onboard tasks.